vaibhavlaghane/DemoProfieCreation/README.md

 # DemoProfileCreation
 Project to Demo Profile creation of User

+To Run Project - click on DemoProfileCreation xcodeproj file.
+The Project is designed in portrait mode for iPhone.
+Tested on SE and above.

 The Project is developed as per the specs for the assignment 1-It has Profile creation screen with the required fields 2- It has sign in screen